We at Laptop Upcycle understand that in the course of normal use, your laptop may fail. We are here to support you.

 For more detailed instructions or specific questions, please see the Community Wiki.

-Ubuntu - What Else Can I do?
+Linux Mint - What Else Can I do?

-So you've had a little time to use your new Ubuntu laptop and you are an expert on doing the basics - completing your homework, working on projects with others, and exploring the web, but you're excited to learn new things and take on some of the challenges that await you.
+So you've had a little time to use your new Mint laptop and you are an expert on doing the basics - completing your homework, working on projects with others, and exploring the web, but you're excited to learn new things and take on some of the challenges that await you.
 Here, we will give you a few ideas to get you started.

 Start by checking out the other programs that are available in the Ubuntu Software Center where you can customize your laptop and download additional programs in many different categories.
 The Software Center is on the applications menu on the left of your desktop.